 Herbed Eggs Baked in Cream with Feta

-Net Carbs: 7g per serving (the whole recipe is 1 serving)
+- Net Carbs: 7g per serving (whole recipe is 1 serving)

 Disclosure: This post contains Amazon affiliate links to products I believe in, which means that even though it doesn’t cost you anything extra, I will receive a small amount of money from the sale of these items.
 Thank you for helping to support An Edible Mosaic!